njosselyn13/SARP_MODEL_GENERALIZABILITY/README.md

 Fairness analysis:

-- fairness_gender.py: model analysis for subsets of male and female
+- fairness_gender.py: model analysis for subsets of male and female sexes
 - fairness_race_grouped.py: model analysis for race subsets of white, black other
+- fairness_ethnicity.py: model analysis for ethnicity subsets of Hispanic and not Hispanic
+- fairness_quantify: fairness metrics for race
+- fairness_quantify_ethnicity.py: fairness metrics for ethnicity
+- fairness_quantify_gender.py: fairness metrics for sex
+- fairness_plotting.py: create the fairness plot

 Other scripts:

-- bootstrap_nick.py: perform bootstrapping with 95% confidence interval results on test set for all experiments
+- bootstrap_over13.py: perform bootstrapping with 95% confidence interval results on test set for all experiments
-- fairness_plotting.py: create the fairness plot

 - geenerate_sh_jobs_bootstrap_exps.py: helper function to generate bash scripts to run
-- pre_process_320_to_102.py: matching the overlapping and non-overlapping feature names of the 102 coefficients released by MHRN and the overall 320.
-Also correcting mismatched names between MHRN and our data columns.

 ## Saved Models